xabstep/motorbike_insurance/README.md

 ## Notebooks:
-* Insurance model: analysis of the dataset and models creation and result
+* Insurance model: analysis of the dataset and models creation and results (3 models for each insurance type)
 * Rastreator scraping: a document with the script used to extract all data for each motorbike brand scraped